wayne923/leetpython/docs/The-1hr-Guide-To-Python/04_File Handling and Structures/17_File Input Output.md

     print(file_contents)
 ```

-Changing the modes controls how the file is opened what operations we can perform on it.
+Changing the modes controls how the file is opened and what operations we can perform on it.
 Here's a table that shows the most commonly used file modes and what they allow you to do:

 When you specify the mode= parameter in the open() function, you can control how the file is opened and what operations you can perform on it.